IMG_3068.jpg

 Trek & Trail --- Bayfield.
 Bike rentals.

-Motion To Go --- Madeline Island.
+Motion to Go - Madeline Island.
 Bike and moped rentals.
 Pricey!
 Better to bring your bike across on the ferry - even if from Trek and Trail.

 Sailing